oskarnesheim/WebDev_project2/README.md

 ### Running the tests

-Make sure you are in the /Client folder and run the following commands:<br>
+Make sure you are connected to NTNU network/VPN.
+Then go in the /Client folder and run the following commands:<br>
 **Component tests:**

 ```